Valve and Game Publishers Face EU Probe For Geo-Blocking; ASUS Faces Probe For Online Price-Fixing

 It gets added when caught in customs and then have a 100€ fine added on top for not declaring the import the regular way.
 This is particularly easy if the shipping is insured (which it always is from legitimate sources), because then they have the sum it is insured for printed on the outside.

-Re:Good though difficult (Score:4, Insightful)
+Re:Good though difficult (Score:5, Insightful)

 Steam is a service provided through the Internet.
 How is it "caught in customs"?